DoubangoTelecom/ultimateALPR-SDK/Jetson.md

 <a name="known-issues-and-possible-fixes_slow-load-and-initialization"></a>
 ## Slow load and initialization ##
 When your're using [binaries/jetson_tftrt](binaries/jetson_tftrt) the OCR models are built using CUDA engines at runtime before running the inference.
 Building the models is very slow and not suitable in dev stage.
-We recommend using [binaries/jetson]([binaries/jetson) for your devs as it loads very fast and switch to [binaries/jetson_tftrt](jetson_tftrt) for production. [binaries/jetson_tftrt](jetson_tftrt) may be slow to load and initialize but once it's done the frame rate is higher.
+We recommend using [binaries/jetson](binaries/jetson) for your devs as it loads very fast and switch to [binaries/jetson_tftrt](binaries/jetson_tftrt) for production. [binaries/jetson_tftrt](binaries/jetson_tftrt) may be slow to load and initialize but once it's done the frame rate is higher.

 <a name="known-issues-and-possible-fixes_high-memory-usage"></a>
 ## High memory usage ##
 Disabling [parallel mode](https://www.doubango.org/SDKs/anpr/docs/Parallel_versus_sequential_processing.html) alone could decrease the memory usage by 50%.
 Off course disabling [parallel mode](https://www.doubango.org/SDKs/anpr/docs/Parallel_versus_sequential_processing.html) will slowdown the frame rate by up to 60%.

-[binaries/jetson_tftrt](binaries/jetson_tftrt) is the faster version but it depends on [TF-TRT](https://docs.nvidia.com/deeplearning/frameworks/tf-trt-user-guide/index.html)) with is very large (>500Mo).
-Try with [binaries/jetson](binaries/jetson) which very small (less than 13Mo total size).
+[binaries/jetson_tftrt](binaries/jetson_tftrt) is the faster version but it depends on [TF-TRT](https://docs.nvidia.com/deeplearning/frameworks/tf-trt-user-guide/index.html) which is very large (>500Mo).
+Try with [binaries/jetson](binaries/jetson) which is very small (less than 13Mo total size).

 <a name="known-issues-and-possible-fixes_high-cpu-usage"></a>
 ## High CPU usage ##